Catholic Guides of Ireland: Cygnet Guides

-Brigin Guides
+Brigín Guides

-Girls are Brigin Guides starting at 6 or 7 until 10 years old.
+Girls are Brigín Guides starting at 6 or 7 until 10 years old.
 There are three levels: bronze, silver and gold.
 Each level is accomplished by fulfilling 19 challenges.
-Brigin Guides can also earn interest badges.
+Brigín Guides can also earn interest badges.

 Guides

 Guides are girls between 10 and 16 years old.

 They participate in a wide variety of activities including: the early zoo trip, sailing, cinema, camping, hiking, arts and crafts, anti bullying programs and more.

 Rangers

 Rangers are girls between 14 and 19 years old.